tkotosz/BehatMagento2Extension/README.md

 </config>
 ```

-Now we just need to configure our suite to use this custom area:
+The only thing left is to configure our suite to use this custom area:

 ```yml
 default: